andreasfmalde/infrastructure-as-code/README.md

 ### mod5-web
 This project will provision and manage a static website on Azure using a storage account and a storage block blob container.
 The static website will be accessible through a public URL.
 The project also has functionality to show which workspace is currently being used.
 The name of the workspace will affect the naming of the resources as well as the content of the static website.

+### workflow-test
+This is a test project used for the first setup of github actions for deployment of infrastructure.
+There are only some simple infrastructure resources being provisioned and managed in this project, like a resource group and a storage account.
+The important part is the github actions workflow file and the naming convention on the resources based on workspace.